AJGreaves/picflip/README.md

 <div align="center">

-[PicFlip!](https://ajgreaves.github.io/picflip/) is an engaging and entertaining memeory card game, designed for children aged between 1 and 5 years old.
+[PicFlip!](https://ajgreaves.github.io/picflip/) is an engaging and entertaining memory card game, designed for children aged between 1 and 5 years old.
 Features include easy to operate controls, 3 levels of difficulty, entertaining animations and sounds, characters that children enjoy, with an overall feel of child friendly entertainment.
 <br>